Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely first/last name structure of a name, ex.
-John Smith or SMITH, John or SMITH; John.*
+*Detect the likely first and last name structure of up to 100 full names.*

 > Body parameter